 Superfund Site Profile

 The 5-acre Stamina Mills, Inc. site is located in North Smithfield, Rhode Island.
 A textile mill started operating on site in the early 1900s and closed during the Depression.
 In 1969, a solvent scouring system that used trichloroethylene (TCE) to remove oil and dirt from newly woven fabric was installed.
 That same year, an unknown quantity of TCE was spilled at the site.
 In 1975, the mill closed down.
 In 1977, a fire destroyed the manufacturing complex; the site has been vacant and unused since then.
 In 1981, in response to private well contamination, the Rhode Island Water Resources Board and the Town of North Smithfield installed a public water line to area residences; however, not all residences were connected to the service.
 EPA provided resources to extend the water system and complete connections to those residences.
 By 1987, all residences impacted by the spill were connected to the public water supply.
-Following construction of the site’s long-term remedy, soil and groundwater treatment are ongoing.
+Following construction of the site’s long-term remedy, groundwater treatment is ongoing, while soil treatment was completed in 2010s.

 TOPICS IN FOCUS